mickem/nscp-docs/docs/howto/checks.md

 L     client  Performance data: 'core 0 5m'=11%;80;90 'core 2 5m'=8%;80;90 'core 4 5m'=11%;80;90 'core 6 5m'=8%;80;90 'total 5m'=5%;80;90 'core 0 1m'=19%;80;90 'core 2 1m'=13%;80;90 'core 4 1m'=18%;80;90 'core 6 1m'=13%;80;90 'total 1m'=8%;80;90 'core 0 5s'=18%;80;90 'core 2 5s'=15%;80;90 'core 4 5s'=19%;80;90 'core 6 5s'=17%;80;90 'total 5s'=9%;80;90
 ```

-In this way we can keep adding more and more expressions togeterh to form any filter we want.
+In this way we can keep adding more and more expressions together to form any filter we want.

 ## Beyond filters

 Now Nagios doe not care about the message nor the performance data.
-What nagios cares about is the return status.
+What Nagios cares about is the return status.
-The return status in the nagios context can be:
+The return status in the Nagios context can be:

 - ok
 - warning
 - critical
 - unknown

-The way this work in NSClient++ is that besids the filter kwyrod there are other similar filters which define the various states.
+The way this work in NSClient++ is that besides the filter keyword there are other similar filters which define the various states.
 - *warning* Define the warning state
 - *critical* Defines the critical state

 The actual expressions work exactly the same it is only the outcome which differs.
 When the expression for the filter keyword is matched the information is returned in the performance and message.
 But the return core to Nagios is always ok regardless of what matches.
 And when the expression for warning matches instead of changing the message a warning state is returned to Nagios.
 The same goes for the critical keyword which in turn return a critical status to Nagios.